davidsteinhausen/RECLAIMED-BRICKS---ENHANCING-THE-RE-USE-PROCESS/README.md

 # RECLAIMED BRICKS - ENHANCING THE RE-USE PROCESS
-Methodology to Identify, Cluster and Evaluate Reclaimed Solid Clay Bricks for Allocation in New Structures
+Methodology to Identify, Cluster and Evaluate Reclaimed Bricks for Allocation in New Structures

 Master Thesis
 Department of Architecture